-The Federal Highway Administration's (FHWA's) Office of Research, Development, and Technology (RD&T) is located at the Turner-Fairbank Highway Research Center (TFHRC), a federally owned and operated national research facility in McLean, Virginia.
+The Federal Highway Administration's (FHWA's) Office of Research, Development, and Technology (RD&T) is located at the Turner-Fairbank Highway Research Center (TFHRC), a federally owned and operated national research facility in McLean, VA.
 The center houses more than 16 laboratories, support facilities, and data sets; and conducts applied and exploratory advanced research in vehicle-highway interaction, nanotechnology, and a host of other types of transportation research in safety, pavements, highway structures and bridges, human-centered systems, operations and intelligent transportation systems, and materials.
 The laboratories at the center provide a vital resource for advancing the body of knowledge that has been created and developed by our researchers.

 This website provides information about the people, laboratories, and research being conducted or managed at TFHRC.
-You also will find information about the latest research projects and publications that result from the research performed on behalf of or at the center.
+You will also find information about the latest research projects and publications that result from the research performed on behalf of or at the center.

 What We Do

 TFHRC provides the world highway community with advanced and applied research and development related to new and existing highway technologies.
 The center reviews, tests, studies, researches, and finds solutions to complex technical problems through the development of more economical, environmentally sensitive designs; more efficient, quality controlled construction, operational, and safety practices; and more durable materials.
 The end result is a safer, longer-lasting, more reliable highway transportation system.

 At times, when our expertise is requested, we also work with FHWA’s Federal Lands Highway to test new solutions specifically for Federal lands and parks, to make transportation facilities, roads, or structures more aesthetically in tune with nature, yet still function with the same high standards of other highway structures and materials.
 We collaborate with other national laboratories and agencies to address the needs of the Nation and to keep American citizens safe in all parts of the world.